mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Feats/Fey Touched.md

 - Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 - You learn the [[Misty Step]] spell and one 1st-level spell of your choice.
-The 1st-level spell must be from the [[Omnomicon/Spells (Alt)/Lists/Divination|Divination]] or [[Enchantment]] school of magic.
+The 1st-level spell must be from the [[Divination|Divination]] or [[Enchantment]] school of magic.
 You can cast each of these spells without expending a spell slot.
 Once you cast either of these spells in this way, you can't cast that spell in this way again until you finish a [[Long Rest]].
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells' spellcasting ability is the ability increased by this feat.
 -